Michael Schumacher: Honours and achievements

-Schumacher won the Laureus World Sportsman of the Year in 2002 and 2004, received the Marca Leylenda award in 2001, was named L'Équipe Champion of Champions three times (from 2001 to 2003), won the Gazzetta World Sports Award twice (2001 and 2002), and won the 2003 Lorenzo Bandini Trophy.
+Schumacher won the Laureus World Sportsman of the Year in 2002 and 2004, received the Marca Leyenda award in 2001, was named L'Équipe Champion of Champions three times (from 2001 to 2003), won the Gazzetta World Sports Award twice (2001 and 2002), and won the 2003 Lorenzo Bandini Trophy.
 In honour of Schumacher's racing career and his efforts to improve road safety and the sport, he was awarded an FIA Gold Medal for Motor Sport in 2006.
 The same year, ahead of his final race for Ferrari in Brazil on 22 October, football player Pelé presented a "Lifetime Achievement Award" to Schumacher.
 In 2007, he received the Prince of Asturias Award for Sport for his sporting prowess and his humanitarian record.
 Together with Vettel, Schumacher won the Race of Champions Nations' Cup six times in a row for Germany, from 2007 to 2012.
 In 2017, Schumacher was inducted into the FIA Hall of Fame and Germany's Sports Hall of Fame.
 In 2020, Todt honoured Schumacher with the FIA President Award, in recognition of Schumacher's seven World Championships and the "inspiration his sporting and personal commitments brought to the world".

 The Assembly of the Sarajevo Canton renamed a major city street after Schumacher, and earlier a group of artists painted a large street mural in Dobrinja.
 Maranello, Modena, Spa, and Sarajevo, granted honorary citizenship.
 He was appointed Chevalier de la Légion d'honneur, made a Commander of the Order of Merit of the Italian Republic, and was appointed an ambassador of San Marino.
 In 2008, the Swiss Football Association appointed Schumacher as the country's ambassador for UEFA Euro 2008, hosted by Switzerland and Austria.
-In recognition of his contribution to Formula One, the Nürburgring circuit renamed turns 9 and 10 as the Schumacher S in 2007.
+In recognition of his contribution to Formula One, the Nürburgring Circuit renamed turns 9 and 10 as the Schumacher S in 2007.
 In 2014, the first corner of the Bahrain International Circuit was renamed in honour of Schumacher.
+In 2026, turn 12 of the Hungaroring was named in honor of Schumacher.
 He was awarded the State Prize of North Rhine-Westphalia in 2022.